ArchCipher/CyberSecurity/PortSwigger-web-security-academy/SQL-injection/09-blind-sqli-conditional-responses.md

 Without LIMIT, `' AND (SELECT 'a' FROM users)='a` the subquery may return multiple rows, which causes an error (will not return the "Welcome back" message).
 SQL doesn't allow a **scalar subquery** (one used in a comparison like = 'a') to return multiple rows.

+No comment sequence (`--`) is needed because:
+- The injected value is already inside a string literal.
+- The rest of the query continues cleanly after the injection.

+However alternatively, `' AND (SELECT 'a' FROM users LIMIT 1)='a'--` also works.

 ### 4. Verified the `administrator` Username

 ```sql